Everett Fitzhugh: Seattle Kraken

 Tod Leiweke, the Kraken's CEO, personally reached out to Fitzhugh after reading The Athletics profile of him as an ECHL announcer.
 Leiweke received "a glowing recommendation" for Fitzhugh from retired NBC NHL announcer Mike Emrick.
 The team hired Fitzhugh as its first team broadcaster in August 2020.
 He became the first full-time African American broadcaster in NHL history.
 The Seattle Times disabled its comments on its story about Fitzhugh's hiring; an editor's note blamed "too many comments violating our code of conduct."

 In 2020, Penguin Random House Canada hired Fitzhugh to narrate the audiobook of Willie O'Ree’s autobiography, Willie: The Game-Changing Story of the NHL's First Black Player.
 Fitzhugh recorded the audiobook in four days at a studio in downtown Cincinnati, just before moving to Seattle to begin working for the Kraken.

 Fitzhugh has appeared at public speaking engagements and in promotional videos for the Kraken.
 In February 2021, a reporter wrote that the Kraken's YouTube channel "is nearly the Fitz show with AMAs, interviews, and a pre-draft show greeting would-be fans", largely hosted by Fitzhugh.

 On February 17, 2022, Fitzhugh and J. T. Brown called the Kraken's game against the Winnipeg Jets on Root Sports Northwest.
 The pairing was the first all-Black TV broadcast in NHL history.

+In his time with the Kraken, Fitzhugh has also been named the 2023 National Sports Media Association (NSMA) Washington State Sportscaster of the Year, and has won a Northwest Regional Emmy Award.